Feature Propagation on Knowledge Graphs using Cellular Sheaves: Experiments

 The results for this inductive knowledge graph completion task are plotted in Figure~\ref{fig:disjoint_hpo_diff_iterations}.
-For comparison, we include the performance of a number of state-of-the-art models designed specifically for inductive knowledge graph completion, namely RuleN~\citep{meilicke2018fine}, Neural-LP~\citep{yang2017differentiable}, DRUM~\citep{sadeghian2019drum}, and GraIL~\citep{teru2020inductive} using performance data from ~\citet{teru2020inductive}.
-In general, we find that these transductively-extended models perform well on this fully-inductive knowledge graph completion task given their access to only relation representations $\Relations$ from the transductive training step.
+The transductively-extended models perform surprisingly well on this fully-inductive knowledge graph completion task considering their completion inferences are constructed by diffusing the random representations assigned to $\Entities_{\mathrm{test}}$ based solely on their incidence with representations of $\Relations$ learned on $\KG_{\mathrm{train}}$.
 Note that TransE performs in-line with, and occasionally outperforms, Neural-LP and DRUM: two models designed explicitly for this inductive task.
-This performance is surprising considering the fact that each of these transductive models begins with random representations of $\Entities_{\mathrm{test}}$ and bootstraps representations for these entities based solely on their incidence with representations of $\Relations$ learned over $\KG_{\mathrm{train}}$.
-Given these results, we can conclude that although the method for extending transductively-learned representations to the inductive setting presented in this paper does not achieve state-of-the-art performance in the fully-inductive setting, the performance of especially TransE when extended to the inductive regime should serve as a strong baseline against which the performance of future inductive-specific model architectures should be compared.
+Although this method for extending transductively-learned representations to the inductive setting presented in this section does not achieve state-of-the-art performance in the fully-inductive setting, this performance implies this approach should serve as a strong and natural baseline against which the performance of inductive-specific model architectures may be compared.